Kasia Kowalska: Biography

 The next year and a half was spent on touring and coming up with material for a new album.
-In 2000 the album "5" came out.
+In 2000 the album 5 came out.
 Once again Kasia showed a new side of her.
 This was one of the most important albums to be realised that year in Poland.
-And probably the most break through material.
-On "5" the sound is still based on rock music, except that it's enriched with loops and other electronic sounds.
-And for the first time in her career, Kasia simply sings without going to the extremes of showing all her vocal abilities in one song.
+And probably the most breakthrough material.
+On 5 the sound is still based on rock music, except that it's enriched with loops and other electronic sounds.
+For the first time in her career, Kasia simply sings without going to the extremes of showing all her vocal abilities in one song.

-In 2001, she won the MTV Europe Music Award for "Best Polish Artist" and she was invited to sing on a Tribute album to a racing car driver – Ayrton Senna who died tragically in 1994.She wrote the song "Bezpowrotnie" (Irrevocably).
+In 2001, she won the MTV Europe Music Award for "Best Polish Artist" and she was invited to sing on a Tribute album to a racing car driver – Ayrton Senna who died tragically in 1994.
+She wrote the song "Bezpowrotnie" (Irrevocably).

-Kasia spent the summer on recording a new album which came out in November 2002.
-The title – "Antidotum" (Antidote).
-This time Kasia worked on it with some of her good friends, respected musicians like Michal Grymuza who was also the producer of the album and Wojtek Pilichowski amongst others.The album was a motley in the rock style with a touch of electronic music here and there.
-It was more dynamic then the previous album.
-The year 2004 marks 10 years on stage for Kasia Kowalska.Instead of putting out a "best of" package, she recorded an entirely new album called "Samotna w wielkim miescie" (Lonely in a big city).
+Kasia spent the summer on recording a new album which came out in November 2002, Antidotum (Antidote).
+This time Kasia worked on it with some of her good friends, respected musicians like Michal Grymuza who was also the producer of the album and Wojtek Pilichowski amongst others.
+The album was a motley in the rock style with a touch of electronic music here and there.
+It was more dynamic than the previous album.
+The year 2004 marks 10 years on stage for Kasia Kowalska.
+Instead of putting out a "best of" package, she recorded an entirely new album called Samotna w wielkim miescie (Lonely in a big city).

 On 23 June 2008 she gave birth to her second child, son Ignacy Ułanowski.

-In November 2008 she released album Antepenultimate promoted by the single A Ty Czego Chcesz (And What Do You Want).
+In November 2008 she released album Antepenultimate promoted by the single "A Ty Czego Chcesz" ("And What Do You Want").